 Cast Care Tips

-Follow your doctor's instructions for when you can first put weight on the cast.
-Fiberglass casts dry quickly and are soon ready to bear weight.
-But plaster casts may take several days before they are hard enough to use.
+- Follow your doctor's instructions for when you can start using the limb that has the cast.
+Fiberglass casts dry quickly and are soon hard enough to protect the injured arm or leg.

-When it's okay to put weight on your cast, do not stand or walk on it unless it is designed for walking.
+- When it's okay to put weight on your leg or foot cast, don't stand or walk on it unless it's designed for walking.

-- Prop up the injured arm or leg on a pillow as much as you can when you sit or lie down.
+- Prop up the injured arm or leg on a pillow anytime you sit or lie down during the first 3 days.
 Try to keep it above the level of your heart.
+This will help reduce swelling.

 Water and your cast

-- Tape a sheet of plastic to cover your cast when you take a shower or bath or when you have any other contact with water.
+- Use a bag or tape a sheet of plastic to cover your cast when you take a shower or bath or when you have any other contact with water.
+(Don't take a bath unless you can keep the cast out of the water.)
 Moisture can collect under the cast and cause skin irritation and itching.
 It can make infection more likely if you have had surgery or have a wound under the cast.

 Cast and skin care